-Trustee Must Protect and Preserve Trust Property
+Trustee Duties: Should My Trustee Protect and Preserve Trust Property?

 Do you have a trust and are concerned your trustee has not been adequately controlling your trust property?
 Do you feel your trustee is not working in your best interest and actively preserving trust property?
 You may have good reason to think that way.
 As a beneficiary, it is significant to know a trustee’s duties to maintain trust property and when the person put in charge of the trust is not working effectively.
 So how does a trustee protect and preserve trust property?

 Here at The Grossman Law Firm, we know what a trustee who is not doing their duties of controlling and preserving trust property looks like.

 With over twenty years in service in California, we have guided our clients on their rights as a beneficiary, removing trustees and helping our clients understand the trust litigation process.